Pylaemenes mitratus

 Pylaemenes mitratus is a species of stick insects (Phasmatodea) native to Malay Peninsula and Sumatra.
-The species is also known by the common name Money Plant Stick Insect, which refers to the most well-known food plants, Epipremnum aureum, wich is also known as money plant.
+The species is also known by the common name Money Plant Stick Insect, which refers to the most well-known food plants, Epipremnum aureum, which is also known as money plant.

 Description

 The females reach a length of 43 to 48 mm.
 The males are 37 to 43 mm long.
 The species corresponds in its habitat to typical representatives of the Datamini and is similar in appearance to the Pylaemenes species from Borneo.
 Both sexes have a greatly enlarged and raised vertex structure on the head, which is formed from the rear head spines and the front edges of which converge towards the back and upwards in the shape of an inverted V. The supraantennas form a pair of laterally compressed spines in front, which are more prominent in males.
 Characteristic, at least for the females, is a conspicuous white spine on the upper side of the mesofemurs and two more on the metafemurs about a third away from the body.
 They are also found less prominently and somewhat smaller in males.
 The males have three pairs of individually differently pronounced pairs of spines on the upper side of their bodies.
 These are distributed over the pronotum, the posterior edge of the mesonotum and the fifth segment of the abdomen.